Thorium/the-elmish-book/chapters/scaling/composition-forms.md

         state, Cmd.none
 ```

-> In Discriminated Union composition, it is common to match against a tuple of both the current active child program and the incoming message to compute the next state.
+> In Discriminated Union composition, it is common to match against a tuple of both the currently active child program and the incoming message to compute the next state.

 You can find the source code of the previous example, implemented using Discriminated Union composition in the repository [Zaid-Ajaj/multiple-programs-du-composition](https://github.com/Zaid-Ajaj/multiple-programs-du-composition)